No. 53: Don Drysdale

 “I think he was a unique personality and all those who were with him saw him as a great leader,” said Whicker.
 “They may have respected and appreciated Koufax, but Don was more connected to how the team functioned, grabbing a six-pack, sitting on the team bus and telling stories.
 Very opinionated on and off the air.
 A strong ethic about how the game was played.”

-But anyone with a TV set who saw him just months before that ’59 season, appearing with his new wife of 2 ½ months, Ginger, on Groucho Marx’s “You Bet Your Life” show that also taped in Hollywood, could have separated him from any potential imposter.
+Just months before that ’59 season, Drysdale appeared with his new wife of 2 ½ months, Ginger, on Groucho Marx’s “You Bet Your Life” show taped in Hollywood.
+Ginger Dubberly, 19, of Pasadena, was a 1958 Tournament of Roses princess.

 “You’re a local boy, aren’t cha, Don?”
 Groucho asked.